 Disable VPN and test catalog load

-VPN applications reroute network traffic through external servers.
-The catalog servers reject connection requests from specific VPN exit nodes as a geo-filtering security behavior.
-Disabling your active VPN application and relaunching resolves this failure pattern in under 60 seconds.
-If the catalog loads after VPN disablement, your specific VPN server geography is incompatible with the CDN routing.
+VPN applications reroute your traffic through external servers, and the catalog servers block specific VPN exit nodes as a security measure.
+Disable your VPN and relaunch the app.
+If the catalog loads, your VPN’s server location is incompatible with the CDN routing, which is the global download server network the app relies on.

 Check device storage before initiating downloads

-A device showing less than 60 MB of free storage stalls active downloads at unpredictable percentages.
-Check your free storage via Settings > Storage before starting a new download.
+Your device needs at least 60 MB of free storage or downloads will freeze at a random percentage.
+Check your available space at Settings > Storage and clear anything unnecessary before you start a new download.

 Reset the network connection

 Toggle airplane mode on for 10 seconds, then off, to force your device to re-establish its network connection.
-This fix resolves stalled downloads caused by a dormant or degraded mobile data connection without disconnecting your device from saved Wi-Fi networks.
+This clears dormant or degraded mobile data connections without dropping your saved Wi-Fi networks.

 Why are HappyMod mod features not working after installation?